holderbaum-io/think-about-website/source/blog/2019-01-04-learning-from-a-ticket-price-adventure.html.markdown

 ### 3. Compensation

-Another considerable position is the **compensation of speakies and helpies**.
+Another considerable position is the **compensation of speakers and helpies**.
 We decided on a solidarity compensation for everyone who helps us to make the conference possible.
-That means, everyone gets the same compensation, be it a speakie, a keynote speakie or a person helping with the doors and doing child care.
-In addition to that, all attending speakies get a hotel room and we pay for their travel to Cologne.
+That means, everyone gets the same compensation, be it a speaker, a keynote speaker or a person helping with the doors and doing child care.
+In addition to that, all attending speakers get a hotel room and we pay for their travel to Cologne.

-This is unusual for a conference, most events simply pay for their keynotes or a few very high profile speakies.
+This is unusual for a conference, most events simply pay for their keynotes or a few very high profile speakers.

 As stated above, those three positions make up nearly 80% of the total cost.
 In a graphical representation, this would look like this: